-The management of the Company is responsible for establishing and maintaining adequate internal control over financial reporting ("ICFR") for the Company.
-Our internal control system was designed to, in general, provide reasonable assurance to the Company's management and board regarding the preparation and fair presentation of published financial statements, but because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
+Our management is responsible for establishing and maintaining adequate internal control over financial reporting ("ICFR").
+Our internal control system was designed to, in general, provide reasonable assurance to our management and board regarding the preparation and fair presentation of published financial statements, but because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-Our management assessed the effectiveness of the Company's internal control over financial reporting as of April 30, 2018.
+Our management assessed the effectiveness of our internal controls over financial reporting as of April 30, 2019.
 The framework used by management in making that assessment was the criteria set forth in the document entitled "2013 Internal Control - Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission, ("COSO").
-Based on that assessment, management concluded that, during the period covered by this report, such internal controls and procedures were not effective as of April 30, 2018 and that material weaknesses in ICFR existed as more fully described below.
+Based on that assessment, management concluded that, during the period covered by this report, such internal controls and procedures were not effective as of April 30, 2019 and that material weaknesses in ICFR existed as more fully described below.

-A material weakness is a deficiency, or a combination of deficiencies, within the meaning of Public Company Accounting Oversight Board ("PCAOB") Audit Standard No. 5, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
-Management has identified the following material weaknesses which have caused management to conclude that as of April 30, 2018 our internal controls over financial reporting were not effective at the reasonable assurance level:
+A material weakness is a deficiency, or a combination of deficiencies, within the meaning of Public Company Accounting Oversight Board ("PCAOB") Audit Standard No. 5, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+Management has identified the following material weaknesses which have caused management to conclude that as of April 30, 2019 our internal controls over financial reporting were not effective at the reasonable assurance level:

-As of April 30, 2018, management has not completed an effective assessment of the Company's internal controls over financial reporting based on the COSO framework.
+As of April 30, 2019, management has not completed an effective assessment of the Company's internal controls over financial reporting based on the COSO framework.
 Management has concluded that, during the period covered by this report, our internal controls and procedures were not effective to detect the inappropriate application of U.S. GAAP.
 Management identified the following material weaknesses set forth below in our internal control over financial reporting.

 - 1. We did not perform an effective risk assessment or monitor internal controls over financial reporting. - 2.
 We do not have written documentation of our internal control policies and procedures.
-Written documentation of key internal controls over financial reporting is a requirement of Section 404 of the Sarbanes-Oxley Act which is applicable to us for the year ended April 30, 2018.
+Written documentation of key internal controls over financial reporting is a requirement of Section 404 of the Sarbanes-Oxley Act which is applicable to us for the year ended April 30, 2019.
 Management evaluated the impact of our failure to have written documentation of our internal controls and procedures on our assessment of our disclosure controls and procedures and has concluded that the control deficiency that resulted represented a material weakness.

-During 2018, the Company began to institute process and procedures towards remediating these weaknesses by implementing the following:
+During 2019, the we began to institute process and procedures towards remediating these weaknesses by implementing the following:

-- 1. The hiring of an outside consulting firm to assist in preparation of Company's financial statements and provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with U.S. GAAP, and that receipts and expenditures are being made only in accordance with authorizations of Company's management and directors. - 2.
+- 1. The hiring of an outside consulting firm to assist in preparation of our financial statements and provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with U.S. GAAP, and that receipts and expenditures are being made only in accordance with authorizations of our management and directors. - 2.
 Starting the process of documenting its control environment.

-The Company is continuing to further remediate these weaknesses as resources permit and plans to have its assessment of internal controls over financial reporting completed during the 2nd quarter of our fiscal year ended April 30, 2019
+We are continuing to further remediate these weaknesses as resources permit and plans to have our assessment of internal controls over financial reporting completed during the 2nd quarter of our fiscal year ended April 30, 2020.